ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: The ANUBIS Detector Technology and Cost Estimate

-Considering the production yield, BIS78 RPCs from a commercial supplier cost 3.1~k\euro/\sqm~\cite{bib:aielli}, including mechanics, gas gap, strips, and front-ends.
-This translates into a total RPC cost of about 7.2~M\euro\ for ANUBIS in a configuration with four TSs.
-The weight of the RPC modules is 50~kg/\sqm~\cite{bib:aielli}, resulting in about 30~tons per TS.
+Considering the production yield, BIS78 RPCs using components from commercial suppliers cost about 2.5~kCHF/\sqm~\cite{bib:aielli}, including the gas gap, readout strip panels, and frontend readout.
+The tracking detectors represent by far the dominant cost item, and the total costs of ANUBIS including minor civil engineering are estimated at $\mathcal{O}(10~\text{MCHF})$ in a configuration with four TSs.
+The weight of the RPC triplet modules including detector cage mechanics is 30~kg/\sqm~\cite{bib:aielli}, resulting in about 20~tonnes per TS.
 This is well manageable with the existing infrastructure, even if allowing for a very generous factor of five for mechanical support and other infrastructure.
-The tracking detectors represent the by far dominant cost item, and the total costs of ANUBIS including minor civil engineering, construction, and installation are estimated to be around 10~M\euro.
-Alternative detector technologies like finely granulated scintillators may further reduce the costs relative to an RPC-based design.
+Alternative detector technologies like finely granulated scintillators have been considered but were found to not provide a reduction of costs while meeting the physics performance specifications from Table~\ref{tab:specs}.